Claytonia caroliniana (Carolina Spring Beauty)

 Flower: Flower shape: 5-petals Cluster type: raceme

-[photo of flowers] Flowers are in a raceme at the top of the plant that elongates to several inches as the plant matures.
-Each flower is ½ inch across with 5 pale pink to white petals with darker pink veins, and 5 stamens with deep pink tips.
-The flowers close up at night and on cloudy days.
-Closed flowers and buds nod down and become erect when the flower opens.
-One plant has a single cluster of 5 or more flowers, though not all may be open at the same time.
+[photo of flowers] Two to 10 stalked flowers, occasionally more, in a raceme at the top of the stem that elongates by several inches as the plant matures.
+Each flower is up to ½ inch (8 to 12 mm) across with 5 pale pink to white petals with darker pink veins and a spot of yellow at the base, and 5 pink-tipped stamens.

 Leaves and stem: Leaf attachment: opposite Leaf type: simple